 (b) the amount paid or payable by the debtor does not exceed the cash price of the goods or services within the meaning of paragraph (b) of the definition of “cash price” in section 5(1) of the Act.

-[Regulation 4 amended in Gazette 10 January 1986 p.
+[Regulation 4, formerly regulation 5, renumbered as regulation 4 and amended in Gazette 10 Jan 1986 p.
 137.]

 5. Goods prescribed as farm machinery